 Public Prayer Service for Healing and Unity in Charlottesville Today -- Call on Church Leaders to Offer Support, Urge All Churches, Especially Evangelical, to Denounce Hatred and Bigotry and Foster Peacemaking, Humility, Gospel of Love of Neighbor

-National Clergy Council Representatives to Travel to Charlottesville
+National Clergy Council Representatives to Travel to Charlottesville.

 Church leaders from Evangelical, Presbyterian, and Baptist denominations condemn terrorist murders, attempted murders, assaults with intent to kill, and menacing perpetrated by attacker using car as weapon of mass destruction.
 Call on all on pastors to lead their people to reconciliation and spiritual renewal.